Ch33s3Burger/ODISS-Docker/README.md

 (`druid_metadata_dump.sql`, `druid_shared.tar` and optional `metabase_data.tar`) that will be created by the backup script.</br>
 The script will also directly start the program.
 So you do **not** have to run `docker-compose up -d` afterwards.

 To restore a backup just execute the `restore.sh` script with teh following command.
+(From source root)</br>
+If the script does not exist yet then execute the setup script first (`sh setup.sh`).

 ```
-sh restore.sh
+sh scripts/restore.sh
 ```

 After the program started you should see the restored data in the Druid Console under the datasource section (`https://${ODISS_SERVER_NAME}/unified-console.html#datasources`).